files-community/Website/src/routes/blog/posts/now-on-winget/+page.md

 author: Lamparter
 ---

-I'm are excited to announce that the app Files is now available again on WinGet!
-After initially being removed, Files has made a triumphant return, offering users an enhanced and seamless file management experience on Windows.
+I'm excited to announce that Files is now available again on WinGet!
+After a couple years, we're pleased to bring back this popular installation method for Files.

 ### Files and WinGet